Joey-Falvo/Assigment-1/README.md

 ## Bitbuy exchange’s key features
 Bitbuy may be an established platform in Canada, but it only offers three types of services:

 •	Cryptocurrency brokerage:

 •	Professional trading;

 •	Asset custody.

 The three services are offered through the following features:

 1. Express trade
 Bitbuy enables its users to buy and sell any of the supported cryptocurrencies directly to and from the platform without having to interact with the sophisticated pro trading interface.

 2. Pro trade
 Advanced cryptocurrency traders will gravitate towards the Pro trade service, which has most of the bells and whistles needed to carry out effective trading activities.
 Some of these features include:

 •	Trading charts powered by Tradingview;

 •	OHLC graphs;

 •	Order books;

 •	Depth charts;

 •	Multiple order types such as limit and market order;

-•	Market trade histories; etc.
+•	Market trade histories; etc
+.
 The biggest advantage to using the Pro trade feature is that traders have more control over the price at which they enter or exit their positions and how much they pay for the trades.
 Additionally, traders can save on trading fees as the Pro trade feature is much cheaper than the Express trade.

 3. Private Wealth

 Bitbuy’s Private Wealth feature facilitates high-volume trades for retail and institutional investors.
 The platform is used to broker direct trades between the buyers and sellers without listing them on its order book.
 Previously referred to as the OTC desk, this feature helps prevent price slippage since large orders can affect the market price of an asset if listed on the open marketplace.
 There is also a minimum trade value of CAD 25,000 on the Private Wealth desk, meaning that the service is specifically designed to facilitate large orders.
 Finally, the biggest advantage of using this service is that it gives the buyers and sellers more control over their buying or selling price, and it saves time since the platform matches the counterparties according to their needs.

 4. Corporate accounts

 Bitbuy enables its corporate customers to keep Bitcoin within their balance sheets by buying and holding the asset within their hosted wallet.
 To entice its prospective institutional clients, the exchange has invested heavily in its infrastructure and partnerships, including using BitGo as its custody provider for corporate accounts.
 The platform also makes it easy for these institutional clients to sign up for the service and verify their identities.
 The process is customized to each corporate client, and therefore businesses do not share a common signup process with retail investors.
 One of the main considerations for an astute crypto investor when choosing a trading platform is the fees they will incur when opening and closing positions, as well as making withdrawals because it directly affects their profitability and Bitbuy’s trading fees are very competitive.